 - God frequently subjects his followers to draconian punishments for minor foibles, like when he burned the Israelite’s camp, simply because they complained about their hardship (NUM 11:1).

 - God created some people with the explicit intention of damning them (ROM 9:11-13).

 - Jesus taught that God robs the poor to indulge the rich (MAT 13:12), like Bizarro Robin Hood.

 - Though God stated that he respects the Israelites (LEV 26:9), it was said in a way which implies that he disrespects others.

 - God has predetermined who will be saved or damned (ROM 8:29-30).

 - God respected Abel, but not Cain, based on their offerings (GEN 4:4-5).

 - God favored Mary over all other women (LUK 1:30).

 - God admitted to loving Jacob and hating Esau (ROM 9:13).

-- This is why Jesus commanded his disciples to avoid the Gentiles, and in particular, to discriminate against Samaritans (MAT 10:5-6).
-Jesus refused to help a Canaanite based on her ethnicity.
-While Jesus eventually helped her, it was only to stop her groveling (MAT 15:22-26).
+- God's favoritism led Jesus to command that his disciples were to avoid the Gentiles, and in particular, to discriminate against Samaritans (MAT 10:5-6).
+Jesus refused to help a Canaanite because of her ethnicity.
+Jesus eventually helped her, but only to stop her groveling (MAT 15:22-26).